searlion/SALMONN/README.md

 *  Missing `libstdc++.so.6` specifically `GLIBCXX_3.4.32`: `conda install -c conda-forge libstdcxx-ng`.
 Also remember to upgrade torchaudio to 2.3.0.

 Note that BEATS can simply point to the `*.pt` file itself.
 No need to extract it.

+Run `split_data.py` to split the annotations data into train, test and valid sets.